+You’re starting to find your rhythm.
+And if you’re like many new parents at this stage, you may be thinking about getting back into shape postpartum and how to lose extra baby weight.
 The first thing you need to know is that there is no “normal” when it comes to losing weight after having a baby.
-Everyone is different, and there are several different factors that contribute to postpartum weight loss, like how you delivered and how quickly your body is healing.
+Everyone is different, and there are several factors that contribute to postpartum weight loss, like how you delivered and how quickly your body is healing.

-Even standard, non-baby-related weight loss is gradual and can take time.
-And after birth, your body needs extra time to recover, so be patient with yourself.
-Rapid weight loss after pregnancy isn’t typical.
-It may take up to a year to return to your pre-pregnancy weight (if that’s your goal), but you can expect some weight loss up front.
+Standard, non-baby-related weight loss is gradual and can take time.
+And after giving birth, your body needs extra time to recover, so be patient with yourself.
+It may take up to a year to return to your pre-pregnancy weight, if that’s your goal.
+But you can expect some weight loss upfront from the following causes:

 While breastfeeding, women burn an average of 500 additional calories a day.
 This may sound like a secret formula for weight loss, but it’s important to get those calories back.
 Maintaining a calorie deficit (burning more calories than you take in) can leave your body without enough energy to support recovery, milk production and other important functions.
 But with a healthy diet and exercise plan, it’s still possible to shed some baby weight while breastfeeding.

-Timing depends on a few different factors, including which type of delivery you had.
+Timing depends on a few factors, including which type of delivery you had.
 Some women who have uncomplicated vaginal births are able to return to exercise within a few days.
 But if you’ve had a C-section, you’ll experience more limitations.

 Because a C-section is a major surgery, it generally means a longer postpartum recovery period before you can start physical activity.
 Depending on your doctor’s recommendations and whether you’re experiencing pain, you may be able to start light activity around six weeks after childbirth.
 But you may be instructed to avoid doing anything that puts strain on your stomach, like crunches.

 Just make sure to take things slowly and avoid pushing yourself too hard, too soon.
 It can be helpful to follow a guideline like the 10% rule for distance-based activities – increasing the distance or duration of your activity by 10% each week.
+It may also help to establish a workout routine.
+Set a goal of working out a certain number of days, for a certain amount of time per week.
+But don’t be hard on yourself if life gets in the way.

 2. Add your postpartum workout plan into your new parenting routine

-• Exercise in small chunks.
-Three 10-minute periods of activity spread throughout the day are just as good as one 30-minute period.
+• Exercise in small chunks – Three 10-minute periods of activity spread throughout the day are just as good as one 30-minute period.
 Find the times that work best for you and your family.

-• Exercise with your baby.
-You’ve probably figured out that even the weight of a baby can tire out your muscles after a while.
+• Exercise with your baby – You’ve probably figured out that even the weight of a baby can tire out your muscles after a while.
 Use this to your advantage by holding your baby for an extra lap through the house or while doing safe exercises on your back.

 Part of going at your own pace is choosing exercises that match it.
 Certain exercises and activities will complement different phases of recovery and help you get stronger more efficiently.